mlcommons/mobile_app_open/docs/adding-custom-backend.md

 * Include your `<vendor>_backend.mk` into the root makefile.
 * Add new line with your `<VENDOR>_TAG` into [list.in](../flutter/lib/backend/list.in).
 Note that order is important in this file.
-Backends are evaluated in the order they are defined, and the app never checks backends after TFLite.
+Backends are probed in the order they are defined, and every backend that matches the device is offered in the app; the TFLite fallback is always probed last as the baseline choice.
+Each benchmark defaults to the first backend in this order that provides a `benchmark_setting` for it and can be switched to any other matching backend per benchmark in the app's config screen.
-Place your tag before TFLite tag.
+Place your tag before TFLite tag so your backend takes priority over the fallback.
 * Add line to substitute this tag with the actual name of your backend lib into [flutter.mk](../flutter/flutter.mk) in the `flutter/backend-list` make target
 * Add commands to build your backend when `WITH_<VENDOR>=1` make variable is supplied.
   Modify `flutter/android/libs` ([android.mk](../flutter/android/android.mk))